-Indicators: Outcomes:
+Outcomes:

-26. Increase respect for each other

-31. Increase shared space 7.
-We have a safe community where

-35. Increase reconciliation we respect the law and each other

-The work of the Community Relations Council also contributes indirectly We are a shared, welcoming and confident society that respects
+- 7. We have a safe community where we respect the law and each other. - We are a shared, welcoming and confident society that respects. diversity - We have created a place where people want to live and work, to visit and invest.

-to: diversity

-10. We have created a place where

-1. Reduce crime (relevant to CRC, crime motivated by sectarianism or people want to live and work, to visit

-racism) and invest

-27. Improve cultural participation

-28. Increase the confidence and capability of people and communities

-30. Improve our attractiveness as a destination

-40. Improve our international reputation